Emotional Intimacy

 Emotional intimacy can also occur when people are open and vulnerable enough to share their fears, pain, and challenges.
 However, sometimes people get addicted to experiencing emotional intimacy through the sharing of their woundedness, rather than the sharing of their passions, fun, creativity, learning, and joy.
 While sharing pain can be an important part of a relationship, when it is the only way people experience intimacy, the relationship becomes codependent and dysfunctional.

 True intimacy in a relationship comes from a deep commitment with oneself and one's partner to kindness, compassion, presence, integrity, the intent to learn, responsibility for self, and faith in one's own and the other's essential goodness.
-It is the sweet, comfortable, light, safe feeling that comes from knowing that neither of us is making the other responsible for us in any way - that both of us are fully present with ourselves, with each other, and with Spirit.
+It is the sweet, comfortable, light, safe feeling that comes from knowing that neither of us is making the other responsible for us - that both of us are fully present with ourselves, with each other, and with spirit, while also knowing that we have each other's back.

 Comments